osmosis-labs/osmosis/cosmwasm/contracts/crosschain-swaps/README.md

 The msg describes the specific details of the cross-chain swap.

-The "osmosis_swap" containes the following required fields: swap_amount, output_denom, slippage, receiver, and on_failed_delivery fields.
+The "osmosis_swap" contains the following required fields: output_denom, slippage, receiver, and on_failed_delivery fields.
 All denominations inside the memo are expressed in the denoms on the chain doing the swap (chainB).

-* The swap_amount field contains the amount of the sent coin to be swapped, here it's 100.
 * The output_denom field specifies the denomination of the coin being received in the swap, which is "uosmo".
 * The slippage field is used to specify the acceptable price slippage for the swap, here we use a 20% of the time-weighted-average price with a 10-second window.
 * The receiver field specifies the address of the recipient of the swap.